MichaelCurrin/static-sites-generator-resources/README.md

 > Install and usage instructions and helper scripts for with working with Jekyll or Hugo

-This project is intended for users of Linux or Mac OS.
+This project is intended for someone who wants to learn about building a static website using Jekyll or Hugo.
+Instructions are are for Unix-like systems (Linux or macOS).

 ## Project contents

 - [Hugo](Hugo)
 - [Jekyll](Jekyll)

 ## Usage